San Diego, CA (PRWEB) March 30, 2013

 Creditnet included factors such as bonus cash opportunities, credit card reward categories and point redemption flexibility when crafting its list of the top travel credit cards this summer.

-The annual fee of $75 is worth a tank of gas itself, but the ongoing rewards program and excellent member perks - including Roadside Assistance if you blow a tire on the road - make this card a worthwhile option for summer vacationers that plan to hit the road in 2013.
+The no annual fee is worth a tank of gas itself, but the ongoing rewards program and excellent member perks - including no blackout dates, redemption fees, or limits on the points cardmembers can earn - make this card a worthwhile option for summer vacationers that plan to hit the road in 2013.

 Travel Card for Miles: Chase United MileagePlus® Explorer Card